Moving house? Congratulations!

 Yep, it’s not enough to just label your packed items.
 Colour coding will mean you can easily spot what needs to go where.

-Make sure any moving help knows the key so everything is put into the right place.
+Make sure your movers know the key so everything is put into the right place.

 Store small items in sandwich bags